Rijam/RijamsMod/README.md

 - Hell Trader: sells Underworld related items.
 - - Spawns randomly in the Underworld, can move in in Hardmode.

-Many new items and weapons throughout the game's progression.
+154 new items and weapons throughout the game's progression.
-- 27 weapons: 5 Melee, 8 Ranged, 7 Magic, 7 Summoner.
+- 33 weapons: 6 Melee, 8 Ranged, 8 Magic, 13 Summoner.
+- 12 ammo types.
-- 30 accessories.
+- 32 accessories.
 - 8 armor pieces.
 - 12 vanity items + 3 dyes.